Asura-017/growth-reflection-exercise/README.md

 - How will you track your progress?
  **Answer:** I'll have my sisters give a report to my mum daily or weekly on my progress or ill ask my mum to consult you on my progress
 - What challenges might you face, and how will you handle them?
+  **Answer:** The challenges i might face wheile studying would be my procastination which am trying to solve.
+The use of debit card in sites i would need to use to study for cloud computing and using cloud computing platforms, For these i'll ask my parents to help me with it.
+These are all the problems for now

 This document contains my responses to the Growth Reflection Exercise.